 As explained in the introduction, an equatorial mount must have an accurate polar axis alignment in order to track properly.
-With iOptron's AccuAligningTM polar scope and Quick Polar Alignment procedure, you can do a fast and accurate polar axis alignment.
+With the iOptron innovative Polar Scope and Quick Polar Alignment procedure, you can do a fast and accurate polar axis alignment.